Guidelines for authors

 BOOKS/EDITED VOLUMES:

-· Single author: Sweetser, E. (1990).
+• Single author: Sweetser, E. (1990).
 From Etymology to Pragmatics: Metaphorical and Cultural Aspects of Semantic Structure.
 Cambridge: Cambridge University Press.

-· More than one author: Lakoff, G. and M. Johnson (1980).
-Metaphors We Live By.
-Chicago: University of Chicago Press.
-Quirk R., Greenbaum, S., Leech, G. and J. Svartvik (1985).
+Quirk R., Greenbaum, S., Leech, G., & Svartvik, J. (1985).
 A Comprehensive Grammar of the English Language.
 London: Longman.

-· Single editor: Greenberg, J. H. (ed.)
+• Single editor: Greenberg, J. H. (Ed.)
 (1978).
 Universals of Language.
 Cambridge, Mass.: The MIT Press.

-· More than one editor: Gibbs, R. W. and G. Steen (eds.)
+• More than one editor: Gibbs, R. W., & Steen, G. (Eds.).
 (1999).
 Metaphor in Cognitive Linguistics.
 Amsterdam: John Benjamins.

 ARTICLES: